 - Bass drummers who can carry a 28-inch or larger drum

 - Alternates for the above positions and for honor guard duties

 - Drum major (must have completed at least one year with the corps)

 The program runs from February through August.
-We are recruiting a diverse group of students who are able to attend a group rehearsal on Tuesday evenings from February through early May and move to Saturday mornings in late May through August.
+Volunteers attend a group rehearsal on Tuesday evenings from February through early May and move to Saturday mornings in late May through August.
 Occasional sectional rehearsals or drill camps, and six to eight Saturday performances during the summer.
 Students are trained and led by fort staff with fife and drum experience.

 See an example of the kind of corps we are hoping to build - Colonial Williamsburg Fife and Drum Corps.